autecht/cse15l-lab-reports/lab-report-5-week-8.md

-# Finding and Analyzing Different Outputs
+# Finding and Analyzing Differing Outputs Using a SH File

 ## Finding Different Outputs